Nobori: History of use

 The nobori were significant on the battlefields of feudal Japan.
-The nobori of the time were used to denote units within an army; nobori became much more common in the Sengoku period, in use alongside the earlier hata-jirushi.
+Nobori of the time were used to denote units within an army; they became much more common in the Sengoku period and were used alongside the earlier hata-jirushi.
 Though usually used to represent different divisions within an army, nobori were sometimes made identical, so as to produce an impressive and intimidating display of warrior flags.

-Today nobori are a common sight outside businesses, restaurants, and retail stores where they advertise a sale, a new product, and simply the name of the business.
-They are used during festivals and sports events; in sports they take the place of the banners and signs common among Western audiences.
-They are also used to make commercial announcements, appeal for something, and identify a political party during an election campaign.
-They may also line the walkways, fences or walls of Shinto shrines or Buddhist temples and frequently bear the names of donors or deceased parishioners.
+Today, nobori are a common sight in Japan.
+Often, they are used for making announcements and advertising sales, products, or the name of a business; and can frequently be found outside retail stores, restaurants, and other businesses.
+Political parties also use nobori to identify themselves during election campaigns.
+In festivals and sports events, nobori are used in a similar fashion to the way banners and signs are used in Western sporting events.
+Shinto shrines or Buddhist temples may line walkways, fences or walls with nobori, frequently bearing the names of donors or deceased parishioners.
 In recent years, nobori influenced flags are gaining popularity around the world.